williamouyang/okta.github.io/docs/api/rest/authn.md

 SUCCESS|The user is authenticated.

 Each of these statuses has an expiration date and a cancellation link which that deletes the stateToken and returns the user to the UNAUTHENTICATED state.
+The current status of the state token is aways available.

 ##### factorResult